 Subject-Verb Agreement: One Rule to Bind Them All

-If I was only allowed to teach ONE SAT grammar rule to any student, this is the one I would pick.
+Listen up, because if I was only allowed to teach just one SAT grammar rule to any student, this is the one I would pick.

 “Sam walks to the beach.”

 "Urgent Report" on SAT Test from Pro Tutor...

 The “Subject” is the main character; in this case, “Sam.”
 The verb is “walks.”
 This sentence sounds fine, but what if the SAT altered it to:

 Sounds pretty terrible, doesn’t it?
 Your ears know that a singular/plural error has happened.
 They just know!

 In grammar-speak, here’s what went wrong.
 “Sam” is singular – one person.
 However, “walk” is plural, so they don’t match up.
 “Walks” is singular, which is why the first sentence sounded fine.

 If you can’t tell the difference between singular and plural verbs, use “He ‘blanks,’ they ‘blank.’”: